AviatrixSystems/Docs/HowTos/howto_customize_aviatrix_iam_role_names_for_2ndary_accounts/howto_customize_aviatrix_iam_role_names_for_2ndary_accounts.rst

 Step 7: Verify the work by creating an Encrypted Peering
 ------------------------------------------------------------

-+ `Click here to refer Aviatrix API documentation for Encrypted Peering <https://docs.aviatrix.com/HowTos/peering.html#peering>`_
++ `Click here to refer Aviatrix documentation for Encrypted Peering <https://docs.aviatrix.com/HowTos/peering.html#peering>`_

-+ After peering, the status should be UP and Green!
++ After peering, the status should be UP and Green within 1-5 minutes!

     |image10|